 Series A11 sensor/transmitters combine electrochemical gas sensors and an electronic amplifier that transmits gas concentration using a current pulse position technique.
-When ordered as an option, sensor/transmitters are also supplied with the gas generator that provides the Auto-Test automatic sensor testing system.
+When ordered as an option, sensor/transmitters are also supplied with a gas generator that provides the Auto-Test automatic sensor testing system.
+For HF systems, a chlorine gas generator is used for the Auto-Test function.